ewfx/gaied-dangal/README.md

 ## 🛠️ How We Built It
-Technologies, frameworks, and tools used in development.
+Technologies, frameworks, and tools used in development -
 1. React & Node JS for UI development
 2. Python Fast API for Rest API development
 3. UVICon as Web Server to receive request from UI clients & send response to it.